kduraiswami/plateau/thoughts.md

 Today:
-create some real workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout see how to add trailing texts in forms that is not actually passed as data
+create a partial if user has no workouts create yesterday and today workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout see how to add trailing texts in forms

 Two goals - this is my vision